m-doescode/LuaStreams/README.md

 `:skip( n : number )` - Skips first n elements in the table and discards them.

 ### Tail functions (final functions)
-`:collect()` - Completes all the operations and converts the Stream into a table.
+`:collect() : { any }` - Completes all the operations and converts the Stream into a table.

 `:forEach( iterator : (any) -> nil )` - Iterates over the collected value of the Stream.

+`:reduce<T>( identity : T, accumulator : (T, T) -> T )` - Passes each element as the second argument into the accumulator, and the last result (return value) as the first argument.
+If there was no last result, it will pass identity.

+`:reduce<T>( accumulator : (T, T) -> T )` - Passes each element as the second argument into the accumulator, and the last result (return value) as the first argument.
+If there was no last result, the accumulator will not be called and result will be set to the first item in the table.